brendanlahm/ZA2020/README.md

 ## Folders

+- **Nextflow:** A Nextflow script for extracting data from a FASTA file

 - **Python_scripts:** Python scripts for data exploration

 - **R_scripts:** R scripts used for data plotting (including a Shiny app for interactive Admixture plotting)